 Ad Blocks: If there is a huge event you want promoted above and beyond the normal ways, like the someone special is visiting campus, or someone is paying for a prime shot, you can add a special block with the theme editor and have that event displayed there as you can see on the right.

 Widgets: These are a great way to spread Localist content naturally on other sites.
-The automatically display an event descriptions, location, date, time, and event photo.
+They automatically display event descriptions, locations, dates, times, and an event photo.
 This can be anything from your website homepage to a local chamber of commerce site to a department homepage.
 You name it.
-By using Localist widget on external sites it allow users to discover events passively in their own time and on their own path if they are not actively looking for events.
+By using a Localist widget on external sites it allows users to discover events passively in their own time and on their own path if they are not actively looking for events.

-Your users are expecting everything they need to be accessible from the same page and widgets allow you to put your event content where yours users can organically find it, with it still linking back to the calendar.
+Your users are expecting everything they need to be accessible from the same page.
+Widgets allow you to put your event content where your users can organically find it while linking back to the calendar.
 You are looking at homepage widgets that customers have chosen to put on their organization homepages.

 - Using a Localist widget saves you time since you do not have to re-enter the data and the widget automatically populates so you can set it and forget it.
 No need for continued curation.

 - By using a Localist widget, you get the click throughs to your calendar that you wouldn’t get If you were to enter separately or use the API.